Contributed By Luther S.A.

 In Luxembourg SAs, the management body is represented either by a board of directors, or by a management board and a supervisory board (see 4.1 Board Structure) which may be assisted by additional bodies and/or individual executives.

 Additional Collegiate Executive Bodies

 Management committee (comité de directon)

-If provided for in the Articles, the board of directors may transfer its management powers to a management committee, which will manage and represent the company, save for the actions listed in 3.2 Decisions Made By Particular Bodies (Decisions of the Additional collediate Executive Bodies).
-This option is mainly used by large-size companies with a large number of day-to-day operations
+If provided for in the Articles, the board of directors may transfer its management powers to a management committee, which will manage and represent the company, save for the actions listed in 3.2 Decisions Made by Particular Bodies (Decisions of the Additional Collegiate Executive Bodies).
+This option is mainly used by large-size companies with a large number of day-to-day operations.

 The board of directors may create additional committees, which shall advise the board of directors on specific issues and report to them.
 It shall determine their composition and duties.
 While this possibility is optional for non-listed companies, listed companies whose shares are admitted to trading on the regulated market are obliged to establish special committees – such as nomination, remuneration, and audit committees – in accordance with the X Principles.